-If you were asked to picture Canada in your mind you’d likely be looking at Banff.
-The town of Banff and the park it takes its namesake from is likely one of the most widely recognizable pieces of mountain scenery in the world.
+The town of Banff and the park it takes its namesake from is one of the most widely recognizable pieces of mountain scenery in Canada and the world.
 Even if you’ve never been there you know about the glacier capped peaks, winding rivers and vibrant blue-green lakes.

 So you’ve made the decision to visit Banff, but what should you see?
 No matter if it’s your first time in the Canadian Rockies or your fiftieth these are some of our favorite must-dos.